Culture of Barbados

 The culture of Barbados is a blend of West African and British cultures present in Barbados.
 English is the official language of the nation, reflecting centuries of British influence, but the Bajan dialect in which it is spoken is an iconic part of the Barbadian culture.
 This dialect is a combination of the languages from the different inhabitants in its history.
+Barbadian culture is influenced by the Indigenous Caribs, Africans, Europeans and South Asians.

 British influence

 The island's British influence stretches back almost 400 years to 1625, when Captain John Powell claimed it in the name of King James I. The first British colonists arrived two years later, founding a settlement of 80 civilians and 10 African slaves.
 From the start, Barbados adopted the British style of government, creating a Parliamentary democracy in 1639.
 During the colonial period, all members of the Legislative Assembly were members of the elite-plantocracy.

 Barbados gained full political independence from Britain in 1966, but chose to retain its traditional parliamentary democracy governmental style and remains a member of the Commonwealth of Nations.

-The love of the sport of cricket continues to be reflected as an essential part of Barbados' culture.
+The love of the sport of cricket continues to be reflected as an essential part of Barbados's culture.
 The most popular sport in Barbados, its cricket team has won numerous regional titles.
-Many players on the team go on to greater success on the West Indies team to compete in international games.
-One of the most highly regarded cricket players of all time, Sir Garfield Sobers, is a Barbados native.
+Many players on the team go on to greater success on the West Indies cricket team to compete in international games.
+One of the most highly regarded cricket players of all time, Sir Garfield Sobers, was born and raised in Barbados.

 Architecture

 The country's architecture pays further establishment testament to Britain, with many historic buildings still standing.
 In addition to traditional wood and stone, coral was also used in construction, lending a unique Barbadian flair.
-Jacobean, Georgian, and Victorian styles dominate.
+Jacobean, Georgian and Victorian styles dominate.
 But slaves constructed many of these buildings, as well as their own chattel houses, so they were an integral part of the island's architectural legacy.
 Built of wood, chattel houses were set atop blocks instead of permanent foundations so they could be easily moved from place to place.
 The vivid colours of these chattel houses show the West African influence.